azuree0/Hexahedron/readme.md

 │                                                                            │
 │  Rules: 6 faces, 6x6 stickers each, 216 surface stickers total.            │
 |                                                                            |
-│  Goal: each face one uniform brown hue (6 browns when solved).             │ │                                                                            │
+│  Goal: each face one uniform brown hues.                                   │ │                                                                            │
 └────────────────────────────────────────────────────────────────────────────┘
 ```